azdavis/millet/docs/tokens.md

 end
 ```

-Contrast with `signature`, which starts a signature declaration.
+Compare with `signature`, which starts a signature declaration.

 ## `val`